1958 United States Senate election in Maine

 The 1958 United States Senate election in Maine was held on September 8, 1958 to elect a United States senator.
 Incumbent Republican Senator Frederick G. Payne lost re-election to a second term.

 Senator Frederick Payne was defeated in his bid for a second term by a wide margin.
-This was one of a record twelve seats Democrats gained from the Republican Party.
+This was one of a record 15 seats Democrats gained from the Republican Party in the 1958 United States Senate elections.
+This was the first time Democrats won a Senate race in Maine since the 1910 election for this seat, thus this was the first time a Democrat was popularly elected to the Senate from Maine.